aplteam/Tatin/docs/Server-TipsAndTricks.md

 ### Developing with a running server

-You might want to run a server while Tatin is an opened Cider project.
-The running server allows you to investigate what the coder is doing, and at the same time any changes abd additions would be added to the project by Link.
+You might want to run a server while Tatin is an open Cider project.
+The running server allows you to investigate what the coder is doing, and at the same time, any changes and additions would be added to the project by Link.

 Let's assume that you want to run the Tatin server that is part of the Tatin project.
-When the Tatin test cases are executed then Tatin would ask you whether you want to start the server automaticallt -- that is the server we talking about, **no** https://test.tatin.dev
+When the Tatin test cases are executed then Tatin would ask you whether you want to start the server automatically -- that is the server we talking about, **no** https://test.tatin.dev

-In order to achive this execute the following steps:
+To achieve this execute the following steps:

 1. Open the Tatin project with `]CiderProject`